r0bs/csp-gen/README.md

 ## Why csp-gen?

-csp-gen is a dependency-free library that checks the input file for supported CSP terminology (see below) and generates a ready-to-use policy string
+csp-gen is a dependency-free library that checks the file data for supported CSP terminology (see below) and generates a ready-to-use policy string

-- Checks for typos & errors in input files
+- Checks for errors and typos in input data during runtime and via type check
 - 0 dependencies (no transitional pulling of npm packages)
 - Creates ready-to-use Content-Security-Policy

 ## Checks

-csp-gen runs checks on the input file and throws an error if input does not match with what can be a valid Content-Security-Policy
+csp-gen runs checks on the input data and throws an error if input does not match with what can be a valid Content-Security-Policy

 ### Allowed directive names: